Ikast railway station

 Ikast station is a railway station serving the railway town of Ikast east of the city of Herning in Jutland, Denmark.

 Ikast station is located on the Skanderborg–Skjern line.
 The station opened in 1877.
-It offers direct regional train services to Aarhus, Skjern and Struer operated by Arriva.
+It offers direct regional train services to Aarhus, Skjern and Struer operated by GoCollective.

+Architecture

+The station building from 1877 was designed by the Danish architect Niels Peder Christian Holsøe (1826–1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.